ctec-126-spring-2019/practice-assignment-2-zhongchai/readme.md

 5. Add code to add these 2 values together and display the result the JavaScript console using console.log().
 6. You must **ADD** the values together - don't substitute other mathematical operations such as subtraction, multiplication, or division.
 7. Page must be valid HTML by passing the W3C validation service.
 8. Push your changes back to GitHub using "git push" within Visual Studio Code.
-Use the Visual Studio Code Command Pallette for this.
+Use the Visual Studio Code Command Palette for this.

 ## Grading Rubric